 The Vortex Fluidic Device is capable of instigating chemical reactivity, materials processing and probing the stucture of self organised systems.
 Organic modifications to a range of motifs in a rapid and controlled fashion is achieved.
 The VFD has shown its capability in the synthesis of esters, amides, ureas, imines, alpha-amino phosphates, beta-Keto esters, modified amino acids and the local anaesthetic, lidocaine.
 There is dramatic rate enhancment in the VFD when performing these organic transformations in flow compared to traditional batch processing.
 The total synthesis of lidocaine was also demonstrated in a full flow system and this led to the development of a new paradigm in flow chemistry, the “assembly line process”.
 This process allows a molecular synthesis line to be set up in a single rotating tube.
 This is ideal for creating large libraries of compounds in a short time frame.

 The VFD is effective in fabricating mesoporous silica under continuous flow, at room temperature, with the shear rate variation effective on controlling the pore size.
 It is also effective in protein folding under continuous flow, which is important in the pharmaceutical industry.
 And there are many other applications established, and evolving.

 TedEx talk ; http://ed.ted.com/lessons/how-to-unboil-an-egg-eleanor-nelsen

-A recent review in Chem.
-Euro.
-J. provides an in-depth insight into the capabilities of the VFD, this review can be found at the following link:
+A few recently articles in Nanoscales Advances and Chemical Science provide an in-depth insight into the capabilities of the VFD, those can be found at the following links: